 The Necklace was released by Oceanview Publications in September, 2021.
 Amazon named it an Editors’ Pick for Best Mystery, Thriller and Suspense.
+The Necklace is also being translated into seven foreign languages.
 Here’s the novel in a nutshell:

 The Necklace is a fast-paced thriller starring an unlikely heroine: Susan Lentigo, a small-town waitress fighting to prove that the man who’s about to be executed for killing her daughter is actually innocent – and the real killer is still free.
 As the clock ticks down, she takes on the FBI in a heart-pounding crusade for justice.